 Call your health care provider if you have a weakened immune system and you have symptoms of pneumonia.

-If you have a weakened immune system and are in the hospital, you may receive daily antibiotics to prevent pneumonia.
+If you have a weakened immune system and are in the hospital, you may receive daily antibiotics to prevent some types of pneumonia.

 Ask your health care provider if you should receive the influenza ("flu") and pneumococcal ("pneumonia") vaccines.

 Practice good hygiene.
 Thoroughly wash your hands with soap and water: